Zsmerritt/Flutter_AWS_CloudWatch/README.md

 ### Using Temporary Credentials

-Temporary credentials are supported as of version 0.4.6.
+Temporary credentials are also supported.
 Use the optional parameter sessionToken to specify your session token.
 Expired credentials can be updated by setting the CloudWatch instance sessionToken variable.
 Setting the sessionToken on a CloudWatchHandler will update the sessionToken on all CloudWatch instances it manages.

 ### Avoiding AWS Cloudwatch API Rate Limiting

-As of now (2021/09/12), AWS has a rate limit of 5 log requests per second per log stream.
+AWS has a rate limit of 5 log requests per second per log stream.
 You may hit this limit rather quickly if you have a high volume of logs.
 It is highly recommended to include the optional delay parameter with a value of `Duration(milliseconds: 200)` to avoid hitting this upper limit.
 With a delay, logs will continue to collect, but the api calls will be limited to `1 / delay` per second.
 For example, a delay of 200 milliseconds would result in a maximum